AliRezaJoodi/AVR_Projects/GasDetector_2Zone/README.md

-## Gas Detector, 2 Zone with Relay
+## Gas Detector, 2-Zone with Relay
 Note: This is just a prototype and needs improvement.
-Note: Usable for MQ series sensors except MQ-7 and MQ-9 .
+Note: Usable for MQ series sensors, except MQ-7 and MQ-9.

 ### Photo
 v1.0